-- (1) Derivatives are presented net. - (2) Measurement of fair value of financial instruments:

-A quoted price in an active market is used in the measurement of fair value of a financial instrument if the price is available.
-The discounted cash flow method or other appropriate method is used for the measurement of a financial instrument of which quoted price in an active market is not available.
+- (1) Derivatives are presented net. - (2) Measurement of fair value of financial instruments: - A quoted price in an active market is used in the measurement of fair value of a financial instrument if the price is available.
+The discounted cash flow method or other appropriate method is used for the measurement of a financial instrument of which quoted price in an active market is not available. - (3) The lease obligations is not included in the "Fair value of financial instruments." - (4) The disclosure for the current portion of financial assets and liabilities measured at amortized cost is omitted in this note because the carrying amount is a reasonable approximation of its fair value.